-Main Deck Segue - allows you to turn the segue feature on and off, fade the last deck at segue, have your clocks count down to segue, reset decks to default volume level when they load and control the default segue length.
+Main Deck Segue - allows you to turn the segue feature on and off, fade the last deck at segue, have your clocks countdown to segue, reset decks to default volume level when they load and control the default segue length.
 The default segue length is disregarded if your audio files have intro and secondary tones.
 The default segue length also defines the length of segues that are started by pressing the space bar.
+You can also set the "curve" of the segue's fade/crossfade by clicking on the Set Fade Curve button.
+The window shown in figure 6.26 will appear.
+By default, segues are simple fadeouts on the ending cut.
+Here you can also enable crossfading so the beginning cut will fade in as well.